raharrison/ryanharrison.co.uk/_posts/2026/2026-01-19-remote-debugging-java-apps-intellij.md

 - **Integration testing** - Troubleshooting complex integration scenarios with external systems that can't be replicated locally

-Rather than relying solely on log statements or trying to recreate production conditions locally, remote debugging lets you step through the actual running code in the target environment.
+Rather than relying solely on log statements or trying to recreate production conditions locally, remote debugging lets you step through the actual running code in the target environment - a lot better than adding log statements!

 ## How It Works

-Java remote debugging uses the Java Debug Wire Protocol (JDWP), which is a communication protocol between a debugger and a Java
+Java remote debugging uses the Java Debug Wire Protocol (`JDWP`), which is a communication protocol between a debugger and a Java
 Virtual Machine.
 The JVM opens a socket that a debugger can connect to, allowing it to control execution, set breakpoints, inspect variables, and evaluate expressions.

 The JVM can act as either a server (listening for debugger connections) or a client (connecting to a debugger).
-In most cases, you'll configure the JVM as a server and have your IDE connect to it.
+In most cases, you'll configure the JVM as a server and then have your IDE connect to it.

 ## Enabling Remote Debugging